 In the master bedroom, a vaulted ceiling is anchored by a pair of centuries-old hand hewn beams.
 An oversized wood burning fireplace, faced with a panel of oxidized Cor-Ten steel, warms the space.

-The original cedar roof shingles, exposed and restored in the master bedroom, draw the eye upwards in the now vaulted space.
+The original cedar roof shingles, exposed and restored in the master bedroom.

 Double vessel sinks, jacuzzi tub, and wall-to-wall shower stall in master bathroom.
 Tub wrapped in salvaged planks.
 Counter top is made from pine trees cut and milled on the property.

-Intended as a a nailing surface for finer materials,the primitive plank wall in the side stairwell, painted gloss white, is now a finish element itself.
+Intended as a an underlying surface for finer materials,the primitive plank wall in the side stairwell, painted gloss white, is now a finish element itself.

 Front facade.
 Original clapboard siding and wavy-glass windows restored.
 A grand circular driveway leads to the original 1820 manor home and its bright red front door.

 Matching roof lines integrate the original 1820's home with it's modern glass, steel, and concrete addition.
-The glass wall's brushed aluminum window frames echo the pattern of the original wavy glass windows.
-For "before" image, please pass over red square below:
+The glass wall's brushed aluminum frames echo the divided-light pattern of the original wavy glass windows.